elephacking/attack-on-pycrypto-elgamal/README.md

 # Attack on the ElGamal implementation in PyCrypto

-Chosen plaintext attack on ElGamal Implementation of PyCrypto
+Chosen plaintext attack on the ElGamal implementation in PyCrypto

 All versions of PyCrypto generate weak key parameters.
 Specifically, Elgamal encryption takes places over Z*_p where the DDH does not hold.
 By computing the Legendre symbol, the attacker breaks IND-CPA.